LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 This eliminates all binary-based formats such as the \href{https://docs.python.org/3/library/pickle.html}{Python-Pickle} package.
 Taking these points into account, the (+json) format is chosen.
 This is human and machine readable and there is a compatible parser for every programming language.

-The following listing \ref{lst:json_export_format_example} shows an example (+json) structure which is generated when a measurement that using the library is dumped to the filesystem.
+The following Listing \ref{lst:json_export_format_example} shows an example (+json) structure which is generated when a measurement that using the library is dumped to the filesystem.
 By using the (+json) format, all measurement points and metadata are available in readable plain text.
 This means that they can also be read out in other programs.
 Using serialization, the *MRPReading* class inherited from Python-*Object* class is serialized via a dictionary conversion step.
 This (+json) string can then be processed directly or written to the file system as a file.